labor-digital/bits/docs/guide/Reactivity.md

 ## State management

 Under the hood bits uses [mobx](https://mobx.js.org/) to handle the state management inside your bit.
-It is a battle tested library that does most of the heavy lifting under the hood.
+It is a battle tested library that does most of the heavy lifting for us.

 ## Data